-According to the MSPB and OSC, there are between 400 to 500 whistleblower cases per year.
-S. 2628 would expand the definition of protected whistleblowing, create new avenues of appeal for employees who lose their security clearances in retaliation for whistleblowing, increase the authority of the OSC, and suspend the U.S. Court of Appeals exclusive jurisdiction over whistleblower appeals for five years.
-In 2004, the MSPB received an appropriation of \$33 million, and the OSC received \$13 million.
+According to the MSPB and OSC, there generally are between 400 and 500 whistleblower cases per year.
+S. 494 would expand the definition of protected whistleblowing, create new avenues of appeal for employees who lose their security clearances in retaliation for whistleblowing, increase the authority of the OSC, and suspend the U.S. Court of Appeals exclusive jurisdiction over whistleblower appeals for five years.
+In 2005, the MSPB received an appropriation of \$35 million, and the OSC received \$15 million.

-CBO expects that S. 2628's changes in whistleblower laws would increase the workload of the MSPB and OSC.
+CBO expects that the bill's changes in whistleblower laws would increase the workload of the MSPB and OSC.
 Based on information from those agencies, we estimate that implementing this bill would cost up to \$2 million a year to cover additional staffing, travel, and security clearance reviews.